Lab-Topology-Builder/LTB-K8s-Backend/docs/user-guide.md

   labTemplateReference: "labtemplate-sample"
 ```

-The above lab instance will create a lab instance called labinstance-sample based on the lab template with the name labtemplate-sample from the previous example.
+The above lab instance will create a lab instance called labinstance-sample using the data from the referenced resource labtemplate-sample, which is provided at the beginning as an example.